SF.25.24.B10204: Growth and Characterization of Ferroic and Hybrid Materials

 SF.25.22.B10066: Synthetic Biology for Microbial- and Biofilm-based Material Production

 Using the Design-Build-Test-Learn principle, synthetic biology has harnessed and combined the power of molecular biology and system biology into a powerful pipeline for modern biotechnology.
 The focuses of our group at the Air Force Research Laboratory reside on the deep understanding and application of the synthetic biology engineering pipeline.
 In particular, we are utilizing protein engineering, metabolic pathway engineering, and genetic logic-gate design for biomaterials production by either planktonic cells or microbial biofilms.
-Currently, our research focuses on 1) melanin multi-functional materials and 2) protein-metal interactions, in particular rare earth elements and critical metals.
+Currently, our research focuses on 1) melanin multi-functional materials, 2) protein-metal interactions, in particular rare earth elements and critical metals, and 3) natural rubber or other macro biomolecules (e.g. cellulose) production.
 With the multifaceted properties of melanin, we seek to gain a detail understanding of this enigmatic material and manipulate it for novel applications.
 We also endeavor to investigate the specific protein-metal coordination characteristics to innovate biological means of metal acquisition.
-Both areas of research could yield novel materials for our urgent needs in protective functional materials and critical metal extraction.
+For natural rubber or macro biomolecules, we are interested in pathway/metabolic engineering of unicellular organisms to achieve materials production.
+All these areas of research could yield novel materials for our urgent needs in functional materials and critical metal extraction.

 SF.25.21.B10063: Structure/Property/Performance Linkages for advanced reactive materials in extreme dynamic environments